747823/object-clone/README.md

 var x = { y: { z: 0 } };
 var test = x;
 test.y.z = 2;
-// Now x.y.z === 2 because they're both references to the same underlying object
+// x.y.z === 2
-// But we don't always want that behavior!
 ```

+We don't always want the above behavior, and sometimes it's very inconvenient.
 This package adds an Object.clone method which returns a totally new object, not a reference to the original.

 ###Usage
 ```